 Women 70+ 2 kg

 Soccer kick is an individual age category competition which is divided into men’s and women’s divisions.

-Tournament: Five (5) distances will be marked off in front of goal to kick from.
+Tournament: Five (5) distances will be marked off in front of goal from which to kick.
 Each contestant will be given two kicks, one of which is a practice kick, from each distance.
 The goal is to kick the ball the required distance and within the sidelines indicated by the event coordinator.
 If a practice kick goes in the goal area, the participant may elect to have that kick count for that distance and not kick the second ball.
 Points will be awarded for each kick going into the goal as follows:

 Scoring: Players continue until they drop out due to lack of distance and/or accuracy of kicks.
 The last three left will receive a gold, silver, or bronze medal in each age division.